r-multiverse/contributions/.github/pull_request_template.md

-Please wait for the R-releases GitHub bot to review your contribution.
+Please wait for the GitHub bot to review your contribution.